grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

 ### Kernel Builds

 NixOS builds a generously featureful kernel by default, and the build can take some time.
-However, the compilation is well parallelizable across many cores.
+However, the compilation is easy to spread across multiple cores.
 In what we will further see is a theme, the EPYC beat the Intel CPU with by about five minutes, or about 35% speed-up.

 `nix-build '<nixpkgs>' -A linuxPackages.kernel`